 From the survey landing page, select the appropriate tab to view:

 - Immediate Post-Graduation Plans: graduates’ immediate plans for employment, further education, volunteer work, public service, military service and/or to raise a family

 - Plans for Paid Employment: graduates’ anticipated employment sector and the certainty of their plans

 - Plans for Further Education: graduates' plans to pursue further study, the academic discipline in which further study is planned, the highest degree planned, and the certainty of their plans

-For older survey findings, timeframe and methodology, please see the legacy reports at Annual Survey of CSUN Graduates (2009 to 2013).
+For older survey findings, timeframe and methodology, please see "Post-Graduation Plans," 2009 to 2013, on the CSUN by the Numbers legacy reports website.

 - Career Center - Offers career and placement services to students during and after their enrollment.

 - Career Placement - Request data from CSUN's Office of Institutional Resources.